Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: SCP-

 \section{SCP-$\Delta_r$}

-As shown in Figure~\ref{fig:exp_sparps}, the Expected SpaRPS parameters might not be ideal in practice (e.g., for $C=95\%$ and $m=1024$, we observe $B \approx 2.1$, which is far from zero).
-In order to reduce reliance on empirical behavior, we introduce the \emph{S} (smoothing) component of SCP-$\Delta_r$, which enforces the stronger, non-expected version of SpaRPS (Definition~\ref{def:sparps}) by replacing most relative probabilities with those of a shared base model $b$ prior to aggregation.
+We observed that SpaRPS and Expected SpaRPS do not realistically hold in practice.
+We conjecture, however, that LLMs behave as though they satisfy SpaRPS, in the sense that retaining only a small number of relative probability shifts would not meaningfully affect model behavior.
+To enforce SpaRPS and enable its use in our theoretical analysis, we introduce the \emph{S} (smoothing) component of SCP-$\Delta_r$, which enforces the stronger, non-expected form of SpaRPS (Definition~\ref{def:sparps}) by replacing most relative probabilities with those of a shared base model $b$ prior to aggregation.
+Our experiments (Section~\ref{subsec:results}) validate our conjecture by showing that the smoothing mechanism of SCP-$\Delta_r$ does not degrade utility.

-\subsection{Base-model smoothing}
+\subsection{Base-Model Smoothing}

 Let $b(\cdot| x)$ denote a fixed \emph{base} model (e.g., the pre-fine-tuning model).
 Given an RPD $rp$ and a base RPD $rb$, we define smoothing with parameter $m$ via $\mathrm{S}_m(rp,rb)$, which preserves the relative probabilities of $m$ selected tokens and sets all remaining tokens to match the base model, up to a global rescaling.